andybyers21/notes.ajb.app/notes/Holding Cash is a Bad Investment.md

 grand_parent: Home
 ---

-# Why Holding Cash is a Bad Investment
+# Holding Cash is a Bad Investment

 If you want to be certain that you’ll never lose money in the [[Stock Markets]], you can keep your savings in cash—but then you’ll never stand a chance of achieving financial freedom.
 As [[Warren Buffet Knowledge]] says, “We pay a high price for certainty".
 Simply saving money doesn’t generate future wealth.